Search for resonant $WZ \rightarrow \ell\nu \ell^{\prime}\ell^{\prime}$ production in proton$-$proton collisions at $\mathbf{\sqrt{s} = 13}$ TeV with the ATLAS detector: Object reconstruction and identification

 Jets are based on particle-flow objects built from noise-suppressed positive-energy topological clusters of cells in the calorimeter and reconstructed tracks~\cite{PERF-2015-09}.
 The anti-$k_t$ algorithm~\cite{Cacciari:2008gp,Fastjet} with a radius parameter of $R=$~0.4 is used.
 For jets, the main backgrounds are either beam-induced, due to proton collisions upstream of the interaction point, from cosmic-ray showers or highly coherent calorimeter noise.
 These jets are considered `unclean' and nearly all are rejected by applying a set of quality criteria.
 Furthermore, to mitigate contamination from the \pileup, a jet vertex tagger~\cite{PERF-2014-03,ATLAS-CONF-2014-018}, using information about tracks associated with the primary vertex and \pileup vertices, is applied to jets with $\pt < 60~\GeV$ and $|\eta|<2.4$.
 In the forward region, \pileup jet tagging that exploits jet shapes and topological jet correlations in \pileup interactions is applied to jets with $\pt < 120~\GeV$ and $2.5<|\eta|<4.5$~\cite{ATLAS-CONF-2014-018}.

 The flavour of jets is determined using a deep-learning neural network, DL1r~\cite{FTAG-2018-01,ATL-PHYS-PUB-2021-004}.
 The DL1r $b$-tagging is based on distinctive features of $b$-hadron decays in terms of the impact parameters of the tracks and the displaced vertices reconstructed in the inner detector.
-The $b$-tagging algorithm has an efficiency of 85\% in simulated $t\bar{t}$ events, a light-flavour jet rejection factor of 33 and a $c$-jet rejection factor of about 3.
+The $b$-tagging algorithm has an efficiency of 85\% in simulated $t\bar{t}$ events, a light-flavour jet misidentification probability of 3\% and a $c$-jet misidentification probability of about 33\%.

 Two levels of jet selections are used: the \emph{Baseline} jets have $\pt > 30$~\GeV~and $| \eta |<4.5$, while for \emph{VBF jets}, which are a subset of \emph{Baseline} jets, the \pileup removal using the jet vertex tagger and a $b$-tagging veto are applied, as described above, since they are mostly forward jets and not initiated by b-quarks.